-S: “I don’t know if I could name one particular artist who had the most influencer, but Mariah Carey was my favourite artist of all time and she still is.
+S: “I don’t know if I could name one particular artist who had the most influence, but Mariah Carey was my favorite artist of all time and she still is.
 Singer, songwriter and a female; I was such a big fan of her growing up, I pumped her music.
 Destiny’s Child, Phil Collins, I used to love him because he was also a singer-songwriter.
 Prince.
 Super soulful artists but Mariah Carey has always been my standout number one.”

 Do you find that you take inspiration from Mariah Carey when writing your own music?